(This series was originally published on Train Heroic)

 The outcomes you want from practice and competition are rarely the same because contextually they are in service of different results.

 Why do we practice?
 Most importantly, we do it in service of learning.
-Whereas the purpose of competition is to test ourselves against a previous version of ourselves or others.
+Whereas, the purpose of competition is to test ourselves against others and/or a previous version of ourselves.
 The behaviors that support a result in which learning is the highest priority are often going to be different from the behaviors that support testing our current level of ability.